Dismantling, breaking, or destroying of any fixed building or any structure or any of its parts comes under demolition works.

 LOTO – lockout and tag out for all the hazardous points or service lines like electric, gas, steam, sewer etc. should be blinded or shut-off both inside and around the building before start of the demolition.
 If the hazardous substance service lines cannot be isolated, then it must be ensured that the operation and the utilities are under control.

 Avoid demolition work during night and adverse weather conditions.
-If required, Safe system of work should define the process of demolition and adequate precautions to be ensured.
+If required, Safety system of work should define the process of demolition and adequate precautions to be ensured.

 Fire hazards are associated with the hot works which produces sparks, flames, or heat.
 Fire plan must be kept up to date as the escape routes and fire points may differ in the time of structural alteration.
 Alarm systems must be installed, trained and secured.